BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 #### 2- Specifying General Settings

-Specify the general parameters for you docker container
+Specify the general parameters for your docker container

 ![](./documentation_images/3.gif)